 5.2.1 conducts the qualitative and quantitative reception

-5.2.2 follows the evolution of the goods during storage.
+5.2.2 follows the evolution of goods during storage.

 5.4 At reception from Transporter make sure that the goods are compliant with the order and that the delivery contains all packs found in the packing list.

-5.5 Quantitative reception means receiving the structure by weighting, measuring, counting.
+5.5 Quantitative reception means receiving the structure by weighing, measuring, counting.
 This means:

 5.5.1 presence and accuracy of the info written on the sticker – confronted with the packing list;

 5.5.2 verification of the material lot – confronted with the assembling plan;

 5.5.3 verification of the integrity of the packs – number of ties are verified and their tightening;